-Gloriana got the volunteers moving with a slap on their horse’s rump before the circumstances degenerated into combat, financial or otherwise.
+Gloriana got the volunteers moving with a slap on their horse’s rump.

 “This is not over!” the halfling called again after the departing volunteers.
 An awkward silence descended.
-The halfling, displaying equal anger and resolution, appeared to contemplate the stairs up to the Mayor’s office.
-His breathing was the measured but intense labor of one in outrage.
+The halfling’s breathing was the measured but intense labor of one in outrage.